Agnostic Process Tomography: Agnostic Process Tomography (APT)

 where the first line follows from Lemma~\ref{lem:df-superop-fourier}.
 The second line uses that $\Psi_S$ is a $k$-junta on the set $S$.
 The final equality uses the definition of weight and $\|\hat{\Phi}\|_F^2 = \sum_{x,y \in \pauli_n} |\hat{\Phi}(x,y)|^2$.
 Then, we can obtain a lower bound on $\opt$ by minimizing over the choice of set $S$ and junta channel $\Psi_S$.

 Let $S^* \triangleq \argmax_{S \subseteq [n], |S| = k} w_{S}(\Phi)$ be the set of cardinality $k$ with the highest Fourier weight.
 Then, we have

-Now that we have lower bounded opt, we analyze our algorithm (\Cref{alg:apt-junta-channel}), which starts by estimating all Fourier coefficients of degree at most $k$, Note that there are at most $n^k 16^k$ Fourier coefficients of degree at most $k$.
+Now that we have lower bounded opt, we analyze our algorithm (\Cref{alg:apt-junta-channel}), which starts by estimating all Fourier coefficients associated with subsets of size $k$.
+Note that there are at most $n^k 16^k$ such Fourier coefficients.
 Thus, we use~\Cref{lem:estimate-fourier-coeff-channel} $\mc{O}(n^k 16^k)$ times, to obtain estimates $\alpha_{x,y}$, such that with probability at least $1-\delta$,

 Using a union bound over failure probabilities of repeated applications of Lemma~\ref{lem:estimate-fourier-coeff-channel} for each Fourier coefficient, we see that this requires

 queries to $\Phi$ and runs in time $\mc{O}(N)$.
 In the following, we condition on successful estimation.
 Now, we use the estimated coefficients to compute estimates $\hat{w}_S$ for all subsets of cardinality $k$.